vizv/scripts/docs/gui/launcher.rst

 console (the separate window that comes up when you start DF) if you need to find it later.

-To pause or unpause the game while `gui/launcher` is open, hit the spacebar once or twice.
-If you are typing a command, the first space will go into the edit box for your commandline.
-If the commandline is empty or if it already ends in a space, the space key will be passed through to the game to affect the pause button.
+If the game was unpaused when you started `gui/launcher`, you can toggle pause by hit the spacebar once or twice.
+If you are already typing a command, the first space will go into the edit box for your commandline.
+If the commandline is empty or already has a space just before the cursor, the space key will be passed through to the game to affect the pause button.
+If the game was paused when you started `gui/launcher`, then this behavior is disabled to prevent accidental unpausing.

 If your keyboard layout makes any key impossible to type (such as :kbd:`[` and :kbd:`]` on German QWERTZ keyboards), use :kbd:`Ctrl`:kbd:`Shift`:kbd:`K` to